NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Sun-soaked, affordable, and welcoming — Europe's most liveable expat destination with an unbeatable quality of life 300+ Days of Sunshine, World-Class Food & Wine, Affordable Western Europe are among the top reasons expats choose Spain.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Spain straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Spain — straight to your inbox.